braintree/pg_ha_migrations/README.md

 - `disable_default_migration_methods`: If true, the default implementations of DDL changes in `ActiveRecord::Migration` and the PostgreSQL adapter will be overridden by implementations that raise a `PgHaMigrations::UnsafeMigrationError`.
 Default: `true`
 - `check_for_dependent_objects`: If true, some `unsafe_*` migration methods will raise a `PgHaMigrations::UnsafeMigrationError` if any dependent objects exist.
 Default: `false`
+- `prefer_single_step_column_addition_with_default`: If `true`, raise an error when adding a column and separately setting a constant default value for that column in the same migration.

 ### Rake Tasks